yaroslaavl/Animal-Shelter/README.md

-# Rental of Pets
+# Animal Shelter

 ## Overview
-"Rental of Pets" is a web application designed to facilitate the rental of pets.
-It allows users to rent pets for a specified duration to see if they can live with animals.
-Users can view available pets, make reservations, and manage their bookings.
-The application is built using Java with Spring Boot on the backend and Thymeleaf for server-side rendering.
-The site is made for people living in Szczecin and all payments are made directly in person
+Animal Shelter is a platform where users can submit requests to become guardians for animals.
+Users fill out their personal information and apply for guardianship.
+The shelter’s administration reviews each request and can approve or decline it.

 ## Features
-- User Authorization and Authentication
+- User authorization and authentication
-- Viewing Available Pets
+- Viewing animals available for guardianship
-- Making and Managing Bookings
+- Submitting and managing applications
-- User Notifications
-- User settings
-- Admin Panel for Managing Pets, Bookings, Users
+- Admin panel for reviewing and managing applications and animals
+- Email notifications
+- Application status tracking for users
-- Spring Boot Admin Server
+- Admin monitoring system with Spring Boot Admin
-- Google Map
-- Internationalization

 ## Technologies Used
 - Java
-- Spring(Core,Boot,Data,MVC,Security,Validation)
+- Spring Framework: Core, Boot, Data JPA, MVC, Security, Validation
-- Thymeleaf
+- Flyway
 - Hibernate
 - PostgreSQL
 - MapStruct
 - Lombok
 - Maven
 - Docker
-- QueryDSL
-- Liquibase
 - Swagger
-- CSS3

 ## Getting Started